FG begins feeding 3.1m school pupils at home tomorrow – The Sun Nigeria

 Okwe Obi, Abuja

-The Federal Government said it would commence the feeding of 3.1 million school children at home from Monday, starting with those in the Federal Capital Territory (FCT) Abuja, Lagos, Kano, and Kano States.
+The Federal Government said it would commence the feeding of 3.1 million school children at home from Monday, starting with those in the Federal Capital Territory (FCT) Abuja, Lagos, Ogun and Kano states.

 But Minister of Humanitarian Affairs, Disaster Management and Social Development, Sadiya Umar Farouq, who announced this yesterday while distributing palliatives to people with special needs, at Karamajiji community in Abuja, said the pandemic would not obstruct the feeding programme.

-Sadiya explained that this time, the strategy would be to give dry food to every child to enable parents to prepare for them.

-She said: “By this week we are going to start off in the FCT, Lagos, Ogun and Kano States.
+Explaining the procedure for implementation, Sadiya said: “By this week we are going to start off in the FCT, Lagos, Ogun and Kano states.
 We have done all the processes and by early next week we are going to start.
 The model is to give dry food ration to households where these children reside.
 We are reaching out to 3.2 million households.”

-Speaking on the items distributed such as rice, wrappers, salt, seasoning cubes groundnut oil, and Macaroni, she appealed to them to manage as government would do more and replicate same in all the states.

-Aside from appreciating the minister for the items, he also appealed to government to provide building materials to enable them construct temporary homes, especially during the rainy season.
+Aside appreciating the minister for the items, he also appealed to the government to provide building materials to enable them construct temporary homes especially during the rainy season.

 Leave a Reply